opnfv/sfc/docs/release/scenarios/os-odl-sfc-ha/scenario.description.rst

 The os-odl-sfc-ha is intended to be used to install the OPNFV SFC project in a standard OPNFV High Availability mode.
 The OPNFV SFC project integrates the OpenDaylight SFC project into the OPNFV environment.
-The OPNFV SFC Euphrates release uses the OpenDaylight Nitrogen SR1 release.
+The OPNFV SFC Fraser release uses the OpenDaylight Oxygen SR1 release.

 Scenario components and composition
 ===================================